bobflagg/Deep-Q-Learning-for-Navigation/README.md

 # Deep-Q-Learning-for-Navigation
-My solution for Project 1 from [Udacity's Deep Reinforcement Learning Nanodegree Program](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).
-I've organized the code into there Python modules, which contain code common to the various implementation given to solve the navigation problem, and four Jupyter notebooks containing increasingly more efficient solutions.
+My solutions for Project 1 from [Udacity's Deep Reinforcement Learning Nanodegree Program](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).
+I've organized the code into there Python modules, which contain code common to the various solutions, and four Jupyter notebooks containing increasingly more efficient implementations.

 ## Python Modules